TheGospeler/Dimensionality-Reduction-and-Prediction-Accuracy/README.md

 👉👉 The Lasso and Forward Regression methods used were the method I learned in the Statistical Computing Class (STT 802) I took in the Fall Semester of 2022.

 Finally, this was one of the most interesting machine-learning projects I have done so far!

+**NOTE: ** Most of the color used for the visualization of the data was
+			   the **viridis palette** as it compensates for color blindness and accommodates soothing color visualization of data to a wider audience.